-Dr. Vitter serves on the Board of Advisors for the School of Science and Engineering at Tulane University in New Orleans.
-From 2000–2009, Dr. Vitter served on the Board of Directors of the Computing Research Association (CRA), where he continues to co-chair the Government Affairs Committee.
+Dr. Vitter serves on the Advisory Committee of the National Science Foundation (NSF) Directorate for Computer & Information Science & Engineering.
+He chaired the executive committee of the Council on Academic Affairs of the Association of Public and Land-grant Universities (APLU) and served on committees for the Association of American Universities (AAU).
+He was on the Board of Directors of the Computing Research Association, and he co-chairs its Government Affairs Committee.
 He has served as Chair of ACM SIGACT, the Special Interest Group on Algorithms and Computation Theory of the world's largest computer professional organization, the Association for Computing Machinery.
 He has served on the Executive Council of the EATCS (European Association for Theoretical Computer Science), as well as on various visiting and review committees.
 Sabbatical sites have included the Mathematical Sciences Research Institute in Berkeley; INRIA in Rocquencourt, France; Ecole Normale Supérieure in Paris; Bell Laboratories in Murray Hill, New Jersey; and INRIA in Sophia Antipolis, France.

-Dr. Vitter has been named a Guggenheim Foundation Fellow, a Fellow of the Association for Computing Machinery (ACM), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a Fellow of the American Association for the Advancement of Science (AAAS), a National Science Foundation Presidential Young Investigator, a Fulbright Scholar, and an IBM Faculty Development Awardee.
-He has over 280 book, journal, conference, and patent publications reflecting his research interests described below.
-His Google Scholar h-index is 56, and he is an ISI highly cited researcher.
-His book Algorithms and Data Structures for External Memory (now Publishers, 2008) covers the I/O field that he helped found.
+Dr. Vitter has been named a Guggenheim Foundation Fellow, a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Association for Computing Machinery (ACM), a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), a National Science Foundation Presidential Young Investigator, a Fulbright Scholar, and an IBM Faculty Development Awardee.
+He has over 300 book, journal, conference, and patent publications and has given more than 200 invited professional presentations worldwide.
+His Google Scholar h-index is over 65, and he is an ISI highly cited researcher.
+His book Algorithms and Data Structures for External Memory (Now Publishers, 2008) covers the field that he helped found.
 He coauthored the books Efficient Algorithms for MPEG Video Compression (Wiley & Sons, 2002) and Design and Analysis of Coalesced Hashing (Oxford University Press, 1987).
-He is coeditor of the collections External Memory Algorithms and Algorithm Engineering.
-His editorial board memberships have included Algorithmica, Communications of the ACM, IEEE Transactions on Computers, Theory of Computing Systems (formerly Mathematical Systems Theory: An International Journal on Mathematical Computing Theory), and SIAM Journal on Computing; in addition, he has edited several special issues.
-He has consulted widely and is co-holder of patents in the areas of external sorting, parallel I/O, prediction, and approximate data structures.
-He proposed the concept and participated in the design of what has become the Purdue University Research Expertise database (PURE) and the Indiana Database for University Research Expertise (INDURE), www.indure.org.
+He co-edited External Memory Algorithms, Algorithm Engineering, and Academic Leadership in Higher Education: From the Top-down and the Bottom-up.
+His editorial board memberships have included Algorithmica, Communications of the ACM, IEEE Transactions on Computers, PeerJ Computer Science, Theory of Computing Systems, and SIAM Journal on Computing.
+He edited several special issues and serves on the steering committee of IEEE/ACM Transactions on Computational Biology and Bioinformatics and advisory board of PeerJ Computer Science.
+He has consulted widely and co-holds patents in the areas of external sorting, parallel I/O, prediction, and approximate data structures.
+He proposed the concept and helped design what became the Purdue University Research Expertise database (PURE) and the Indiana Database for University Research Expertise (INDURE), www.indure.org.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org